pytorch/pytorch/docs/source/distributed.tensor.parallel.rst

 .. autoclass:: torch.distributed.tensor.parallel.style.PairwiseParallel
   :members:

-Because we use DTensors within the TP module, we need to specify how we want it to interact with the module before and after.
+Because we use DTensor within Tensor Parallelism, we need to specify the input and output placement of the module with DTensors so it can expectedly interacts with the module before and after.
 The followings are functions used for input/output preparation: